- Historic Places

 The Rotary Club of Edenbridge and Westerham Town Quiz Westerham clubs, societies and groups are invited to enter the 2016/17 knockout competition, starting with qualifying rounds in which teams play against one another on a head to head basis in groups of three or four.
 Read More

-The autumn term will begin on September 19th.
+Westerham Art Group The autumn term began on September 19th.
 If you are interested in knowing more about the group please contact Avril Norton 01959 700648.

 Westerham Chess Club next meeting tba Grasshopper on The Green – bring your own set if poss